single-cell-data/SOMA/abstract_specification.md

 ## Metadata

 All SOMA objects may be annotated with a small amounts of simple metadata.
 Metadata for any SOMA object is a `string`-keyed map of values.
 Metadata values are Arrow primitive types and Arrow strings.
-The metadata lifecycle is the same as its containing object, e.g. it will be deleted when the containing object is deleted.
+The metadata lifecycle is the same as its containing object, e.g., it will be deleted when the containing object is deleted.

 > ℹ️ **Note**: larger or more complex types should be stored using `SOMADataFrame`, `SOMADenseNDArray` or `SOMASparseNDArray` and added to a `SOMACollection`.

 ## Foundational Types

 The foundational types represent the core data structures used to store and index data.
-They are intended to be moderately general-purpose, and to serve as building blocks for the [composed types](#composed-types) which codify domain-specific use cases (e.g. single-cell experimental datasets).
+They are intended to be moderately general-purpose, and to serve as building blocks for the [composed types](#composed-types) which codify domain-specific use cases (e.g., single-cell experimental datasets).

 ### SOMACollection

 `SOMACollection` is an unordered, `string`-keyed map of values.
 Values may be any SOMA foundational or composed type, including other (nested) `SOMACollection` objects.
 Keys in the map are unique and singular (no duplicates, i.e. the `SOMACollection` is _not_ a multi-map).
 The `SOMACollection` is expected to be used for a variety of use cases:

-- as a container of independent objects (e.g. a collection of single-cell datasets, each manifest as a [`SOMAExperiment`](#soma-experiment) object);
+- as a container of independent objects (e.g., a collection of single-cell datasets, each manifest as a [`SOMAExperiment`](#soma-experiment) object);
-- as the basis for building other composed types (e.g. using `SOMACollection` to organize pre-defined fields in [`SOMAExperiment`](#soma-experiment) such as multiple layers of `X`).
+- as the basis for building other composed types (e.g., using `SOMACollection` to organize pre-defined fields in [`SOMAExperiment`](#soma-experiment) such as multiple layers of `X`).

 #### Collection entry URIs